William Dodge James: Exploration and big game hunting

 William, educated at Harrow, suffered ill-health as a teenager and as a consequence spent several winters in the warm climate of Egypt with his elder brother, Frank, who had graduated from Downing College.
 The brothers become interested in exploration and in 1877, they undertook a desert crossing from the Nile to the borders of Abyssinia.
 The following year they travelled to India and accompanied troops through the Khyber Pass.
 In 1880–81 they explored areas of Sudan in preparation for a more extensive expedition and hunting trip the following year.
 During 1882–83 season, William accompanied his brother to Mexico, crossing overland to the Pacific side of the country.
 The brothers became members of the Royal Geographical Society (Frank was elected Fellow in 1881).
 William learnt map making techniques and during the 1884–85 season, he accompanied his brother on an expedition through Somalia, mapping areas hitherto unknown to Europeans.
 These were used to illustrate books published by Frank as were glass plate photographs taken by William.

-In 1886 William and Frank used the steam yacht RYS Lancashire Witch, to cruise the Mediterranean.
-Later that year the brothers, with Lord Stradbroke and Lord Dungarvon, sailed to India and the Persian Gulf.
-In 1888 the brothers took the Lancashire Witch to the West Indies with the Earl of Scarborough and the Hon.
+In 1886, William and Frank used the steam yacht RYS Lancashire Witch, to cruise the Mediterranean.
+Later that year the brothers, with George Rous, 3rd Earl of Stradbroke, and Viscount Dungarvan, sailed to India and the Persian Gulf.
+In 1888, the brothers took the Lancashire Witch to the West Indies with Aldred Lumley, 10th Earl of Scarbrough and the Hon.
 W. Ponsonby.
-Later that same year they were off to Spitsbergen with Arctic explorer Sir Henry Gore-Booth.
+Later that same year they were off to Spitsbergen with Arctic explorer Sir Henry Gore-Booth, 5th Baronet.

 Death of Frank James

 In January 1890, Frank set sail on board the Lancashire Witch for Africa, this time without William, who had recently married.
 On 21 April, whilst on a hunting trip, Frank was killed by a wounded elephant.
 His body was recovered with difficulty and returned to England to be buried at Kensal Green Cemetery, London; later his remains were transferred to the family plot at West Dean, West Sussex.

 The death of Frank came as a terrible blow to his brothers, but particularly to William, an experienced big game hunter, who had been his companion on almost all of his previous expeditions.
-As a memorial, he and Arthur funded the building of a hospital for mariners in the town of East Cowes, Isle of Wight, named the Frank James Memorial Hospital.
+As a memorial, he and Arthur funded the building of a hospital for mariners in the town of East Cowes, Isle of Wight, named the Frank James Hospital.